nebari-dev/nebari-docs/docs/docs/explanations/advanced-configuration.md

 ```

 - `type`: current supported CI providers are `github-actions` and `gitlab-ci`
-- `branch`: branch to use to commit `qhub render` changes to
+- `branch`: git branch on which to commit changes from `qhub render`
 - `commit_render`: whether to commit the rendered changes back into the repo.
 Optional, defaults to `true`.
 - `before_script`: optional script to run before CI starts QHub infrastructure deployment.
 This is useful in cases that additional setup is required for QHub to deploy the
   resources.
-Only supported on `gitlab-ci` at the moment.
+Currently only supported on `gitlab-ci`.
 - `after_script`: optional script to run after CI ends QHub infrastructure deployment.
 This is useful in cases to notify resources of successful QHub deployment.
-Only supported on
+Currently supported on
-  `gitlab-ci` at the moment.
+  `gitlab-ci`.

 If `ci_cd` is not supplied, no CI/CD will be auto-generated, however, we advise employing an infrastructure-as-code approach.
 This allows teams to more quickly modify their QHub
 deployment, empowering developers and data scientists to request the changes and have them approved by an administrator.